OpenEnergyPlatform/oep-client/README.md

 All tasks can be executed either directly as a comand line script (CLI) `oep-client` that comes with this package, or in a python environment.

 The CLI is very handy for standardized tasks as it requires just one command line, but is somewhat limited when for instance your input data is not in a very specific format.
-To see avaiblabe command line options, use
+To see available command line options, use

 ```
 oep-client --help